 The Florida manatee (Trichechus manatus latirostris) is listed as federally designated threatened species under the Endangered Species Act of 1973.
-Manatee use in the St. Marks River has been reported during the spring and summer months when manatees access the lower sections of the river for foraging.
+Manatee use in the St. Marks River have been documented to occur above the shoals and near the River Rise during the spring and summer months when manatees access the lower sections of the river for foraging.
 The Sam O. Purdom Generating Station, located upstream of the confluence with the Wakulla River in the City of St. Marks, previously discharged heated water and created a thermal refuge during winter months.
 However, heated water is no longer discharged from the station into the river (Tamimi, personal communication, 2017; Taylor 2006).
 Manatees have not been documented to frequently utilize the St. Marks River above the shoals or at the River Rise.